StefanNikolov18/thisFunc-interpreter/README.md

 ---

-## Extra
+## 📖 Documentation
- 📖 Full documentation is available in `Documentation/html/index.html`.
+Full documentation is available in `Documentation/html/index.html`.